 Learn to say ‘NO’.

-An agenda not only provides the meeting structure but it is a useful tool to help you and others prepare and get in the ‘productivity zone’.
+An agenda not only provides the structure, but it is a useful tool to help you and others prepare and get in the ‘productivity zone’.

-How many times do you hear comments in meetings like “I didn’t know we were talking about that” Or its sister statement…”if I knew we were going to be talking about X then I would have brought Y or researched z” or “I didn’t know I needed to talk about abc.
+How many times do you hear comments like “I didn’t know we were talking about that” Or its sister statement…” if I knew we were going to be talking about X then I would have brought Y or researched z” or “I didn’t know I needed to talk about abc.”

 You get my point.

-Set the meeting up for success by ensuring everyone knows what is expected from them prior to the meeting taking place.
+Set the meeting up for success by ensuring everyone knows what is expected from them before it takes place.

 This is simply about respect.

 Put the meeting in your diary 10 minutes before it is due to start.
-That way you turn up, have time to get in the right head space and hit the ground running on time at the start of the meeting.
+That way you turn up, have time to get in the right headspace and hit the ground running on time.
 It is so easy to fall into the camp of being lastminute.com or running internal programmes like; ‘I’m always late!’
 By adopting the 10-minute rule you take all of these ‘excuses’ out of play.

-If the meeting is going to over-run, call it out early and give people the option to close on time with specific points still outstanding or agree a continuance.
-Just try not to make it a habit, reduce the agenda points if its occurring regularly.
+If the meeting is going to over-run, call it out early and give people the option to close on time with specific points still outstanding or agree on a continuance.
+Just try not to make it a habit, reduce the agenda points if it’s regularly occurring.

-I’ve attended a number of meetings where a discussion point came to a close and that was the end of the meeting.
+I’ve attended several meetings where a discussion point came to a close, and that was the end of the meeting.
 No summary, no next steps, no agreed actions.
 Everyone leaves and makes their way back to their desk…or their next meeting!

 Now, if you haven’t been strict with tip #5 then the ‘close’ or summary will always be the first thing to go.
 Don’t let this happen.

-The close is one of the most important stages of a meeting.
+A meeting close is one of the most critical stages.

 Take these top 7 meetings tips and focus on being PRODUCTIVE, not BUSY.

-Get back a whole bucket load of quality time in your diary for productive, big ticket, high value activities which will catapult you forward in realising your personal and professional goals in 2018.
+Get back a whole bucket load of quality time in your diary for productive, big-ticket, high-value activities which will catapult you forward in realising your personal and professional goals.